 R. Roger Rowe Elementary School

-- R. Roger Rowe Elementary School's student population of 407 students has stayed relatively flat over five school years.
+- R. Roger Rowe Elementary School's student population of 394 students has declined by 10% over five school years.

 |Grades Offered||Grades Kindergarten-5|